| Glossary of PA Terms - L

 the amount of reflection and the extent of scattering

-of the projected light, as compared with the amount it
+sources of incident light, as compared with the amount it

 The part of a